HSBNE-Archive/Policy/Rules/Rules.md

         association ( electronic form is preferred).
     2. The register must include the following particulars for each member—

-        a.  the full name of the member;
+        1.  the full name of the member;
-        b.  the postal, e-mail, or residential address of the member;
+        2.  the postal, e-mail, or residential address of the member;
-        c.  the date of admission as a member;
+        3.  the date of admission as a member;
-        d.  the date of death or time of resignation of the member;
+        4.  the date of death or time of resignation of the member;
-        e.  details about the termination or reinstatement of membership;
+        5.  details about the termination or reinstatement of membership;
-        f.  any other particulars the management committee or the members at a general meeting decide.
+        6.  any other particulars the management committee or the members at a general meeting decide.

     3. The register must be available for inspection by members of the